mupezzuol/spring-microservice-loja/README.md

 ## About the project <a name="about"></a> :link:

-The project was developed using Spring Boot, so it was adopted an architecture based on micro services using all the power of Spring Cloud and its technologies.
+The project was developed using Spring Boot, so it was adopted an architecture based on microservices using all the power of Spring Cloud and its technologies.
 When we are working with Spring we have several advantages for gaining technologies and solutions already ready to be implemented, so we made use of some of them.

 #### Breaking the domain into services

-- We broke the domain of the solution into 3 projects (store, supplier, transporter), so in our APIs we use some technologies and solutions to build a solid, secure, traceable and scalable architecture.
+- We broke the domain of the solution into 3 projects _`(loja, fornecedor, transportador)`_, so in our APIs we use some technologies and solutions to build a solid, secure, traceable and scalable architecture.

 #### Spring Cloud Netflix Eureka

-- We use Netflix Eureka as a Service Discovery solution, it is very simple and easy to implement.
+- We use _`Netflix Eureka`_ as a _`Service Discovery`_ solution, it is very simple and easy to implement.

 #### Spring Cloud Config

-- The yaml configurations of the projects were all exported and configured through the 'Config Server' microservice.
+- The yaml configurations of the projects were all exported and configured through the _`Config Server`_ microservice.

 #### Spring Cloud OpenFeign

-- Spring Feign was used to make calls between micro services in a simple way for its customers, it is a project that was inspired by Retrofit, JAXRS-2.0 and WebSocket.
-With it we are also able to use the Client Side Load Balancer because Feign is integrated with the Ribbon, which in turn is also integrated with Eureka.
+- _`Spring Feign`_ was used to make calls between microservices in a simple way for its customers, it is a project that was inspired by Retrofit, JAXRS-2.0 and WebSocket.
+With it we are also able to use the _`Client Side Load Balancer`_ because Feign is integrated with the _`Ribbon`_, which in turn is also integrated with Eureka.

 #### Spring Cloud Sleuth

-- Spring Cloud Sleuth was used to assist us with Distributed Tracing, responsible for implementing a distributed tracking solution, which helps us track requests between microservices through a correlation ID, so that we can track the entire flow of a request that goes through several microservices.
-To observe the logs we use Papertrail.
+- _`Spring Cloud Sleuth`_ was used to assist us with _`Distributed Tracing`_, responsible for implementing a distributed tracking solution, which helps us track requests between microservices through a correlation ID, so that we can track the entire flow of a request that goes through several microservices.
+To observe the logs we use _`Papertrail.`_

 #### Netflix Hystrix

-- We use Netflix Hystrix that implements the Circuit Breaker standard, which very quickly is a failover for calls between micro services, that is, if a micro service is down, a fallback method is called and that flood of failures is avoided.
+- We use _`Netflix Hystrix`_ that implements the _`Circuit Breaker`_ standard, which very quickly is a _`failover`_ for calls between microservices, that is, if a microservice is down, a _`fallback`_ method is called and that flood of failures is avoided.
-- We also managed to use the Bulkhead Pattern using Hystrix's own threadPoolKey to isolate the threads and not block our services.
+- We also managed to use the _`Bulkhead Pattern`_ using Hystrix's own _`threadPoolKey`_ to isolate the threads and not block our services.

 #### Netflix Zuul

-- We use Spring Zuul as an API Gateway because its implementation and its high integration with Netflix Eureka are very simple.
+- We use _`Spring Zuul`_ as an _`API Gateway`_ because its implementation and its high integration with Netflix Eureka are very simple.
 Zuul uses Eureka to know the instances of microservices and, using the Ribbon, is able to load balance user requests.

 #### Spring Cloud OAuth (OAuth2) - Authentication and authorization between microservices

-- We set up all security with Spring Security and Spring Cloud OAuth and plugged in through standard spring security adapters with OAuth2.
-The username and password are in memory to facilitate testing.
+- We set up all security with Spring Security and _`Spring Cloud OAuth`_ and plugged in through standard spring security adapters with _`OAuth2.`_ The username and password are in memory to facilitate testing.
-- A token in the standard JSON Web Tokens (JWT) format was implemented.
+- A token in the standard _`JSON Web Tokens (JWT)`_ format was implemented.
 - For each microservice that we want to assign security, we must configure it in a way that it knows where it must authenticate itself.
-When a request for the microservice arrives, it simply blocks it, after that it goes to the microservice referring to the 'auth' security to validate the user's information, to say whether it can access the resource or not, whether that token is valid or not. access.
+When a request for the microservice arrives, it simply blocks it, after that it goes to the microservice referring to the [auth](https://github.com/mupezzuol/spring-microservice-auth) security to validate the user's information, to say whether it can access the resource or not, whether that token is valid or not. access.
 For that we must configure this call.

 Microservice [__auth__](https://github.com/mupezzuol/spring-microservice-auth) -> _`application.yml`_
 ```yaml